kofimuad/alx-low_level_programming/0x0B-malloc_free/README.md

 ## Task 4 - It's not bragging if you can back it up
 A function that frees a 2 dimensional grid previously created by your ```alloc_grid``` function.

+## Task 5 - It isn't the mountains ahead to climb that wear you out; it's the pebble in your shoe
+A function that concatenates all the arguments of your program.